Muhammad Raziuddin Siddiqui: Move to Pakistan

+Pakistani nuclear weapons program

+After the Indo-Pakistani War of 1971, Siddiqui joined the Pakistan Atomic Energy Commission (PAEC) at the request of Prime Minister Zulfikar Ali Bhutto.
+Siddiqui was the first full-time Technical Member of PAEC and was responsible for preparation of its charter.

 During the 1970s, Siddiqui worked on problems in theoretical physics with Pakistani theoretical physicists in the nuclear weapons programme.
 Previously, he had worked in Europe, including carrying out nuclear research in the British nuclear weapon program, and the French atomic program.
-At PAEC, he became a mentor to some of the country's top academic scientists.
+At PAEC, he became a mentor to some of the country's academic scientists.
 At PAEC, he was the director of the Mathematical Physics Group (MPG) and was tasked with performing mathematical calculations involved in nuclear fission and supercomputing.
 While both MPG and Theoretical Physics Group (TPG) had reported directly to Abdus Salam, Siddiqui co-ordinated each meeting with the scientists of TPG and mathematicians of the MPG.
 At PAEC, he directed the mathematical research directly involving the theory of general relativity, and helped establish the quantum computers laboratories at PAEC.

 Since theoretical physics plays a major role in identifying the parameters of nuclear physics, Siddiqui started the work on special relativity's complex applications, the 'relativity of simultaneity'.
 His Mathematical Physics Group undertook the research and performed calculations on the 'relativity of simultaneity' during the process of weapon detonation, where multiple explosive energy rays are bound to release in the same isolate and close medium at the same time interval.

-Visits

-Huntsville, Alabama

-In 1960, He joined the Space project in Huntsville, Alabama.
-He also made some history.
-He put some of his discoveries in the Huntsville, Alabama Space Museum.

-Kansas City Missouri

-In 1964, Siddiqui went to Kansas City, Missouri to work at the University of Kansas.